Diatomo/Step-Sequencer/README.md

 I'm having a difficult time finding a well-developed python library to interface with audio files.
 I'm hoping to interface with ableton because it has powerful features including recording, effects, and audio playback.

-This link has me thinking it might be possible. http://remotescripts.blogspot.com/
+This article has me thinking it might be possible. http://remotescripts.blogspot.com/